dribnet/purvs/README.md

-## PS4 Part 3
+## PS4 Part 4

-Added some layering details.
-As you zoom in, the complexity of the circle increases.
-This creates an interesting experience as you naturally want to zoom in to get a closer look at the details, but as you do it only gets more complex which then makes you want to zoom in more.
+Added randomness to the position, width, and height of the circles.
+This makes them look like a creepy organic catseye marble which I think looks really cool.
+I also made the colors of the rings rotate as you zoom in as well to add some more detail.